z33kz33k/mtg/README.md

     * Deck's name and format are derived (from a video's title, description and keywords) if not readily available
     * Foreign cards and other that cannot be found in the downloaded Scryfall bulk data are looked up with queries to the Scryfall API
-    * Individual decklists are extracted from container pages and further processed for decks.
+    * Individual decklist URLs/HTML tags/JSON data are extracted from container pages and further processed for decks.
       These include:
         * Aetherhub users, events and articles
         * Archidekt folders and users